ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 .. literalinclude:: ../../../lib/Target/Cpu0/AsmParser/LLVMBuild.txt

-The Cpu0AsmParser.cpp contains one thousand of code which do the assembly language parsing.
+The Cpu0AsmParser.cpp contains one thousand lines of code which do the assembly language parsing.
 You can understand it with a little patient only.
-To let directory AsmParser be built, modify CMakeLists.txt and LLVMBuild.txt as follows,
+To let file directory of AsmParser be built, modify CMakeLists.txt and LLVMBuild.txt as follows,

 .. rubric:: lbdex/Chapter11_1/CMakeLists.txt
 .. code-block:: c++